Skip to main content

 Or

-That they came from the grounds at Gosfield Hall, amidst the expanse of the 300 acre estate with its lake, gardens, stables, lands and servants, and that the gamekeeper wanted rid of them for stalking and killing birds on the land that other people wanted to shoot.
+That they came from the grounds at Gosfield Hall, amidst the expanse of the 300 acre estate with its lake, gardens, stables, lands and servants, and that the gamekeeper wanted rid of them for stalking and killing birds on the land where other people wanted to shoot.

 We will never know